Artificial Intelligence Algorithms

 Teacher / Lecturer

-2. Uninformed methods of state space search.
+2. Uninformed methods of state space search - implementation using object oriented programming.

-3. Informed methods of state space search.
+3. Informed methods of state space search - gradient algorithm, Dijkstra’s algorithm, best-first search algorithm, theoretical analysis.

-7. Predicate logic and resolution method.
+10. Predicate logic formulas, resolution method.

 13. Presentation of semester projects.